Mimetic-Metric-Torsion with induced Axial mode and Phantom barrier crossing: Conclusion

 In particular, taking the MMT coupling function in the form $\, \b (\f) \sim \f^2\,$, we have brought the time-variance of the effective mimetic potential $W (\f)$ in the reckoning, as opposed to its constancy in Paper\,1, viz. $W = \bW = 2 \L$, due to the only existent torsion mode $\cT_\m$ (in absence of the Holst term) therein.
 While the coupling $\, \b (\f) \sim \f^2\,$ has had its motivation from the point of view of its natural appearance in metric-torsion theories involving scalar field(s) \cite{shap-trev,ssasb-mst1,ssasb-mst2,ssasb-mst3}, the effect of the typical functional form it ascribes to the fractional modification $Y(\f)$ of the constant potential $\bW = 2 \L$ (of Paper\,1) has turned out to be quite fascinating in the cosmological context.
 Specifically, such a $\f^2$-coupling implies an inverse functional dependence of $Y$ on $\f$, or equivalently, on the cosmic time $t$ in the FRW framework.
-The consequence of this, by virtue of the mimetic constraint, is a {\it super-accelerating} phase of cosmic evolution, marked by the diminution of the effective DE equation of state parameter $\wx (t)$ below the value $-1$ (that corresponds to the $\L$CDM model).
-In fact, as we have inferred via a set of arguments, the super-acceleration is always admissible in our extended MMT scenario, which most importantly, does not appear to have any theoretical obstacle(s), such as those concerning ghost or phantom degree(s) of freedom often faced in super-accelerating DE models.
+The consequence of this, by virtue of the mimetic constraint, is a {\it super-accelerating} phase of cosmic evolution, marked by the diminution of the effective DE equation of state parameter $\wx (t)$ below the $\L$CDM value $-1$.
+In fact, as we have inferred via a set of arguments, the super-acceleration is always plausible in our extended MMT scenario, which most importantly, does not appear to have any theoretical obstacles, such as those concerning ghost or phantom degrees of freedom.
 This may be understood from the point of view that none of the energy conditions, except the strong one, is violated in our entire formalism.
-The violation of the strong energy condition is of course nothing unusual --- it is actually mandated for any attempt of explaining the late-time cosmic acceleration (regardless of an even later super-acceleration) in the standard FRW framework.
+The violation of the strong energy condition is of course nothing unusual --- it is mandated for any attempt of explaining the late-time cosmic acceleration (regardless of an even later super-acceleration) in the standard FRW framework.